Eye problems in cats and dogs

 If you have answered YES to any of these questions (except question 1) then you must seek veterinary advice.
 Your pet may need an appointment at your physical veterinary clinic so that a thorough examination of both eyes can be performed with an ophthalmoscope.

-Can human eye drops for dogs?
+Can you use human eye drops for dogs?

 Certain types of human eye drops, such as sterile, non-medicated artificial tears, may be safe to use on pets, but always consult a veterinarian first.